 - Transfers to Emirates I’ve found upgrades to be easier to get with Emirates than on most other airlines, but you need their own Skywards miles to upgrade a paid ticket.

 - Transfers to Etihad Guest.
 That lets you book award travel on Etihad (one of my favorites) but most importantly they have many great partner awards – for instance if you can find premium cabin international saver award space on American, they still charge you the mileage prices that American used to charge before their March 2016 devaluation.
-And you can spend just 44,000 miles each way for Royal Air Maroc business class between the U.S. and anywhere that soon-to-be member of oneworld flies.

 - James Beard Foundation event access Capital One has launched a new exclusive partnership with the James Beard Foundation that gives all cardholders special access to events and experiences.
 This means being able to buy tickets for events before others have a chance to force a sell-out.
 That’s great for any foodie.